rubigdata/bigdata-blog-2019-SamSweere/FinalAssignment.md

                "left")
 ```
 Is tremendously inefficient, since it checks the whole dataframe for every unique IP-address.
 The problem is that normally I would solve this with a for loop, however since Spark is distributed and we are working with a functional programming language for loops are not the way to go.
 But I am sure this could be improved.

+There are also some other things I noticed:
+- The cpu was barely stressed, in both scenarios it was only using about 25%.
+The scenario could be that the cpu was not the bottleneck.
+- The standalone Spark application often gave the message that files where to big to store in memory and that it therefore would use the disk (ssd in my case) instead.
+This could be the reason why the standalone application took more than twice the time to complete.
+An idea would be to give the slaves more memory.

 ## Problems